MACKOzKLANU/Gym-Orla-website/README.md

 # Gym Orla website

 Welcome to the Gym orla!
-This website is designed to help users achieve their fitness goals through a comprehensive set of features, including exercise tracking, personalized training plans, and nutritional guidance.
+This website is designed to help users achieve their fitness goals through a comprehensive set of features, including exercise finding,

 ## Table of Contents
 - [Introduction](#introduction)